Babelvis/ansible-library-demo/readme.md

 }
 ```

 For the arguments create `tests/arguments.json`.
 Here you can set the arguments you want to pass to the module you are creating.
+You create more scenarios in different arguments-json files.

 ```json
 {